Debt repayment

 Debt Avalanche Method

-Apply extra focus on a surplus to the highest-interest loss while paying minimums on the others.
+Apply extra payments to the highest-interest debt.
 This will save you the most money over time by reducing your credit interest costs.

 Choose based on what keeps you committed.
 Both are tools that help you systematically manage your loan.